 If we don’t sleep for a long time, we will develop all kinds of problems.
 To deprive people of sleep has been used as torture in prisons.
 You can become crazy and completely disorientated in time and space.

 Having a good night’s sleep is very important for your body and mind.
 You recover your body functions, and your energy will be restored.
 Your immune system will get stronger.
 Good sleep allows the brain to process new information.
 The muscle tissue will be repaired.
+The body is detoxing and repairing its cells during the night.

 If you suffer longtime sleep deprivation, you may have a range of mental and physical problems, including your ability to think clearly, focus, react ( very dangerous when you are a participant in the daily traffic on the streets) and control emotions.